-5 Residential real estate is not given a sector score, therefore not included in this chart, however, is rated "low" based on periodic geospatial analysis.

-6 UBS has identified select properties in its portfolio that are vulnerable to acute climate hazards, however portfolio-level risks are inherently low, given the integral
+Physical risk by sector and geographic (country) scores

+Marker size indicates relative exposure magnitude
-Consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and are I 2 Climate-related risks are scored between 0 and 1, based upon sustainability and climate risk transmission channels, as outlined in the Methodology Appendix.
-R exposure metric is determined based upon the top 3 out of 5 rated categories: high to moderate.
-Sectors, such as fossil fuels, are further segmented to categori 3 Total exposure calculation is subject to rounding to two decimal places, hence potential deviation from actual.

-4 Methodologies for assessing climate-related risks are emerging and may change over time.
-As the methodologies, tools, and data availability improve, we will fuestate) and better understanding how private lending (e.g., Lombard) activities may result in direct financial impacts to UBS.
-Not classified represents portion of riskings of loans. riskiness of loans.
+- 1 Consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and are based on consolidated and standalone IFRS numbers. - 2 Climate-related risks are scored between 0 and 1, based upon sustainability and climate risk transmission channels, as outlined in the Methodology Appendix.
+Risk ratings represent a range of scores across, 5 risk rating categories: low, moderately low, moderately low, moderately low, moderately high, and high.
+Climate sensitive exposure metric is determined based upon the top 3 out of 5 rated categories: high to moderate.
+Sectors, such as fossil fuels, are further segmented to categories reflecting a range of risk vulnerabilities from high to moderate, within the sensitive sector. - 3 Total exposure calculation is subject to rounding to two decimal places, hence potential deviation from actual. - 4 Methodologies for assessing climate-related risks are emerging and may change over time.
+As the methodologies, tools, and data availability improve, we will further develop our risk identification and measurement approaches, including updated geospatial analysis of properties securing financing with UBS (real estate) and better understanding how private lending (e.g., Lombard) activities may result in direct financial impacts to UBS.
+Not classified represents portion of UBS business activities where methodologies and data are not yet able to provide a rating.
+Lombard lending rating is assigned based on the average - 5 Residential real estate is not given a sector score, therefore not included in this chart, however, is rated "low" based on periodic geospatial analysis. - 6 UBS has identified select properties in its portfolio that are vulnerable to acute climate hazards, however portfolio-level risks are inherently low, given the integration of such information into UBS's loan underwriting processes.

-UBS 04-Mar-2023 09:00 EST Donnelley Financial ADG pf_rend FORM 6-K LON HTM ESS 00 None and geographic (country) scores ative exposure magnitude country and sector score pased on consolidated and standalone IFRS numbers. isk ratings represent a range of scores across, 5 risk rating categories: low, moderately low, moderate, moderately high, and high.
-Climate sensitive es reflecting a range of risk vulnerabilities from high to moderate, within the sensitive sector.

-irther develop our risk identification and measurement approaches, including updated geospatial analysis of properties securing financing with UBS (real UBS business activities where methodologies and data are not yet able to provide a rating.
-Lombard lending rating is assigned based on the average ition of such information into UBS's loan underwriting processes.

-UBS

-Donnelley Financial

-FWPAXD-PR28 23.1.77.0

-ADG pf_rend

-04-Mar-2023 09:00 EST

-465843 TX 51

-8